 “Seeing is believing.”
 There is no more powerful proof of that old expression than to go into a men’s maximum-security prison with us.
 We often take new friends of our work into the prisons to visit our Field Ministers.
 We often take donors as well.
 And our visitors encounter experiences they never could have imagined.

-For nine years, The Heart of Texas Foundation has spearheaded the vision for Field Ministry in Texas.
-As of 2019, Texas Field Ministers have successfully served the male prison population for more than five years.
-Currently, 162 Field Ministers serve in 33 prison units across Texas or 55% of the male prison population within the Texas Department of Criminal Justice.
+For 12 years, The Heart of Texas Foundation has spearheaded the vision for Field Ministry in Texas.
+As of 2022, Texas Field Ministers have successfully served the male prison population for more than 7 years.
+Currently, 202 Field Ministers serve in 42 prison units across Texas or 67% of the male prison population within the Texas Department of Criminal Justice.

 One thing I have learned about being a Field Minister is that every day is not the same.
 Some days are awesome and you can see the light switch turn on, other days you might think you are talking to the wall.
 What helps me not get a super ego or become utterly frustrated is to know it is not me but God who is in control.
 I’m merely an instrument.